tprasadtp/ubuntu-post-install/docs/clioptions.md

     ./after-effects --lists
     ```

-Using this option, you can chose to use the lists file which you have locally and not worry about YAML and shit.
+Using this option, you can chose to use the lists file which you have locally and not worry about YAML.
+It is advised that you switch to YAML though.
+Not all options are supported with lists.

 ## Use Custom Configuration file